-A date for the final exam will be announced in class.
 The midterms and final will each be worth 30% of your final grade.
 Students who are unable to write a midterm because of an illness, family emergency or religious observance will have the midterm weight shifted to the final examination.
 Documentation MUST be provided.
 If you have questions regarding grading of an exam question, you must ask within two weeks from the day the graded exam is handed back in the class.
 No exceptions to this rule will be entertained.
+The weight of the missed midterm exam will be shifted to the final exam.

-Five assignments will be given in class and must be handed in for marking.
-These assignments will represent the remaining 10% of your mark, each assignment weighing 2%.
-All assignments must be handed in by all individuals in class, including anyone who is auditing or just sitting in for fun.
+Four assignments will be given in class and must be handed in for marking.
+These assignments will represent the remaining 10% of your final grade, each assignment weighing 2.5%.
+All assignments must be handed in by all individuals in the class, including anyone who is auditing or just sitting in for fun.
 In addition, please note: A PASSING GRADE ON ASSIGNMENTS IS A NECESSARY CONDITION FOR PASSING THE COURSE.
 Assignments must be submitted before the start of the class.
 No exceptions will be entertained.

-'''

 Assignment 1.
-Sept 17, due Sept 24

-Assignment 2.
-Oct 6, due Oct 15

-Assignment 3.
-Oct 22, due Oct 29

-Assignment 4.
-Nov 12, due Nov 19
+Sept 18, due Sept 25 Assignment 2.
+Oct 9, due Oct 16 Assignment 3.
+Oct 30, due Nov 6 Assignment 4.
+Nov 20, due Nov 27

-Assignment 5.
-Nov 26, due Dec 3

-'''

 Tests and final exams are marked on a numerical (percentage) basis, then converted to letter grades.
 The course grade is then calculated using the weights indicated above.
-As a guide to determining standing, these letter grade equivalences will apply:
+The following letter grade equivalences will apply: